Frequently Asked Questions

 What are the feature differences between the open-source version and the cloud version of GreptimeDB?

-• Fully Managed Service: GreptimeCloud is a fully managed service that supports multi-tenancy, data encryption, and security audits for compliance, which are not available in the open-source version.
+- Fully Managed Service: GreptimeCloud is a fully managed service that supports multi-tenancy, data encryption, and security audits for compliance, which are not available in the open-source version.
+GreptimeCloud supports dedicated deployments as well as a pay-as-you-go serverless model.

 As mentioned, the cloud version offers more ready-to-use features to help you get started quickly.
 The core features are almost identical, especially on our dedicated plan.